vmware-tanzu/tanzu-dev-portal/content/tv/tanzu-tuesdays/0029/index.md

 - Tiffany Jernigan
 - Paul Czarkowski
 lastmod: '2020-11-05'
-title: What Can Tanzu RabbitMQ Do Better for You? with Gerhard Lazu
+title: What Can VMware RabbitMQ Do Better for You? with Gerhard Lazu
 truncate: ''
 twitch: vmwaretanzu
 type: tv-episode